Sortelba/sortelba/README.md

     - Select your GitHub repository.

 3.  **Build Settings:**
-    - Netlify will ask for build settings.
-For this project, you can leave them at their default or blank values, as there is no complex build step.
+    - Netlify will automatically read the `netlify.toml` file.
+You should not need to enter any build settings manually.
+The settings are:
+    - **Build command:** `(set in netlify.toml)`
-    - **Publish directory:** `.` (a single dot) or leave it blank.
+    - **Publish directory:** `(set in netlify.toml)`
     - Click **"Deploy site"**.

 4.  **Connect Your Domain:**
     - Once the site is deployed, go to the "Domain settings" for your new site in Netlify.
     - Click "Add a domain" and follow the instructions to connect your `sortelba.de` domain.
 This usually involves changing the nameservers at the place where you bought your domain.

 That's it!
-Every time you push a change (like adding a new image or a new partner) to your GitHub repository, Netlify will automatically redeploy your website with the latest updates.
+Every time you push a change to your GitHub repository, Netlify will automatically redeploy your website with the latest updates.